ADHD Australia has collated a number of helpful links to Australian resources which may be of interest to you and are listed below.

 Highlighting the Gaps and Priorities of ADHD within Australia

-The ‘ADHD Australia National Survey Report: the voice of the ADHD community’ survey and report (The Survey) will be launched on 24 October 2020 and aims to identify and clarify the key issues faced by people living with ADHD at all levels, geographically and demographically, and their carers, to provide ADHD Australia with the foundation on which to build a strategic work plan and guide engagement.
+The ‘ADHD Australia National Survey Report: the voice of the ADHD community’ survey and report (The Survey) was launched on 24 October 2020.
+Its aim is to identify and clarify the key issues faced by people living with ADHD at all levels, geographically and demographically, and their carers, to provide ADHD Australia with the foundation on which to build a strategic work plan and guide engagement.

 The Survey was designed to establish community need and priority in the areas of overall challenges and gaps for the ADHD community, carers, school, finding the right medications and therapies, managing ADHD, adults with ADHD.
 It also explored the financial burden of ADHD and the impact of COVID-19 for families with a child with ADHD.